Karlee Burgess

 Karlee Burgess (born September 14, 1998) is a Canadian curler from Winnipeg, Manitoba.
-She currently plays lead on Team Kerri Einarson.
+She currently plays second on Team Kerri Einarson, winning her first women's national championship with the team at the 2026 Scotties Tournament of Hearts.
+Burgess is also a three-time world junior champion, winning gold in 2016, 2018 and 2020.

 Career

 Juniors

 At just 15 years old, Burgess played second for the Mary Fay rink along with, Jenn Smith and Janique LeBlanc and won the 2014 Nova Scotia Junior women's championship.
 They were the youngest team to win in 20 years., sending the four-some to the 2014 Canadian Junior Curling Championships to represent Nova Scotia.
 Despite their youth, the team finished with an 8–2 record, making the playoffs.
 The team would go on to lose to British Columbia, skipped by Kalia Van Osch in the semi-final, winning a bronze medal.
 The next year, the Fay rink won their second U21 Nova Scotia Provincials, earning the right to represent Nova Scotia at their second back-to-back Canadian Junior Curling Championship.
 The rink fell one step shorter than their previous year, finishing in a tie for fourth place with a 6–4 record.
 The Fay rink then qualified for the 2016 Canadian Juniors with their third provincial title.
 The rink finished in first place after the round robin with a 9–1 record, earning the rink a direct bye to the finals.
 In the finals, she played the British Columbia rink, this time skipped by Sarah Daniels, and won her first Canadian Junior title by defeating the British Columbia rink 9–5, and therefore representing Canada at the 2016 World Juniors in Copenhagen, Denmark.